NOC-MSM/SEAsia/recipes/docs/source/SEAsia_archer_livljobs4.rst

 * Also new plan to just use Global rivers rather than try and create a new (and different) set.

-* Use global met, not cutout DFS files
+* Use global met, not cutout DFS files.
+LINK IN DFS5.2 into INPUTS.

 * Add important EXP files to git.
 Add repo to GitHub.